Conversational AI

 Where it underperforms vs others

 Organizations not standardizing on NiCE CXone may find Cognigy's value harder to access.
-The platform's strength is its CXone integration; outside that pairing, voice-first telephony platforms or other CX vendors may fit better.
+The platform's value comes from the CXone integration; outside that pairing, voice-first telephony platforms or other CX vendors may fit better.

 Pricing and scale considerations